 the correct campaign.

-Refer to Experiment Summary beneath your selection to see how winning variations and experiment variations will be distributed.
+Refer to Experiment Summary beneath your selection to see how winning variants and experiment variants will be distributed.

 Next steps

 When you're done, click Create (in the upper-right corner).
-You'll be taken to the Create variations page so you can finish defining your experiment.
+You'll be taken to the Create variants page so you can finish defining your experiment.

-See Creating Campaign Variations and Launching Experiments for next steps.
+See Creating Variants and Launching an Experiment for next steps.

 Comments